 There are quite a few different ways that dental pulp can become inflamed.
 The most common cause is deep cavities which expose the pulp to bacteria.
 Tooth pulpitis occurs when the pulp is irritated or develops an infection.

 Some other ways that dental pulp can become inflamed or infected include:

 - Injuries or impact around the head or mouth

-- A cracked or fractured tooth that exposes the pulp layer
+- A cracked, fractured, or chipped tooth that exposes the pulp layer

 - Grinding teeth (bruxism) causing teeth to crack or enamel and dentin to wear away